rei/rei-cedar-docs/docs/components/rating/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell tab-name="Overview">

-<cdr-doc-alert>REI.com is currently using Bazaarvoice for ratings - styles documented here may not reflect the current styles provided by the tool.
+<cdr-doc-alert style="border: 1px solid #3278ae; border-left: 8px solid #3278aev; fill: #3278ae">REI.com is currently using Bazaarvoice for ratings - styles documented here may not reflect the current styles provided by the tool.
 Reach out in #cedar-users for further guidance or questions.</cdr-doc-alert>

 ## Default